Prevention and health promotion for family caregivers (Diversity-On)

 • Duration: 01/2023 - 12/2025

-• Funding: Innovation fund of the Federal Joint Committee
+• Funding: Federal Joint Committee (Gemeinsamer Bundesausschuss Innovationsfonds)

 • Project partners: Alice Salomon University Berlin and Dementia Support Stuttgart